 I know a lot of people who travel more than I do for work, people who are on the road over half of the year.
 Some of them try to find something fun to see or do everywhere they go, and some make the process as painless as possible by holing up in a hotel room and staying private.
 I sympathize with both attitudes.
 When I first started being on the road a lot, I felt like a failure if I didn’t take advantage of being in a new city.
 I had to see at least something that made me realize I wasn’t home any longer.
 But usually signing trips are so quick – you land, go to the hotel, go to the venue, go back to the hotel, go to the airport – that there’s really hardly any time to sightsee.

 Now that I’m older, I tend to let the travel roll over me while I look straight ahead at what comes next.
 It’s like having blinders on, I suppose.
 This minimizes the wear and tear on me, but it does make tours seem curiously homogenized.
 I remember cities by their hotels!
 The Heathman in Portland, the Four Seasons in Seattle, the Adolphus in Dallas . . . and all points in between.
 There are certainly worse things than having to stay in luxury hotels across America!

-Part of my arthritis means I get lower back pain and this is a killer on airrplanes.
-Also, at hom, I have a good mattress for side sleepers with lower back pain but when I’m away I seem to get the most uncomfortable mattresses that make my back pain and arthritis flare-up.
+Although part of my arthritis means I get lower back pain and this is a killer on airplanes.
+Also, at home, I have a good mattress for side sleepers with lower back pain but when I’m away I seem to get the most uncomfortable mattresses that make my back pain and arthritis flare-up.
 I can see the day coming when I’ll just say, “Naaaah.
 I don’t think so.”